Giannina Silva

-Giannina Carla Silva Varela (born 24 November 1984) is a Uruguayan television presenter, model, former beauty pageant titleholder and actress.
+Giannina Carla Silva Varela (born 24 November 1984) is a Uruguayan actress, television host, model and beauty pageant titleholder who represented her country at Miss Universe 2007.

 Early life and education

 Silva was born on November 24, 1984, in barrio Palermo, Montevideo.
 She comes from a family of carnival performers; Her uncle was Waldemar Silva, founder of the Cuareim 1080 comparsa.
 She completed her primary and secondary studies at the Elbio Fernández School and Lyceum, graduating as part of the institution's honor roll.

 Career

 Pageantry

 In 2006 she was named Queen of Punta del Este.

 In March 2007 Silva won the Miss Universe Uruguay pageant, defeating Claudia Vanrell, Agostina Padula, Sofya Guerrero and Laura Zamora.
 As Miss Uruguay, she later competed in Miss Universe 2007 held in Mexico City.
 In October she was crowned Miss América Latina but was later dethroned because she did not comply with the rules that the pageant required as a winner.
 That year she also participated in the Reina Hispanoamericana pageant, where she ended as one of the top eight placers.

 In 2009 Silva competed in the Miss Hawaiian Tropic International Punta del Este 2009 held at the Conrad Hotel in Punta del Este.